Arshile Gorky: Career

-When Gorky showed his new work to André Breton in the 1940s, after seeing the new paintings and in particular The Liver Is the Cock's Comb, Breton declared the painting to be "one of the most important paintings made in America" and he stated that Gorky was a Surrealist, which was Breton's highest compliment.
+When Gorky showed his new work to André Breton in the 1940s, after seeing the new paintings and in particular The Liver Is the Cock's Comb, Breton declared the painting to be "one of the most important paintings made in America" and Gorky a Surrealist.
 The painting was shown in the Surrealists' final show at the Galérie Maeght in Paris in 1947.

 Michael Auping, a curator at the Modern Art Museum in Fort Worth, saw in the work a "taut sexual drama" combined with nostalgic allusions to Gorky's Armenian past.
 The work in 1944 shows his emergence in the 1940s from the influence of Cézanne and Picasso into his own style, and is perhaps his greatest work.
 It is over six feet high and eight feet wide, depicting "an abstract landscape filled with watery plumes of semi-transparent color that coalesce around spiky, thorn like shapes, painted in thin, sharp black lines, as if to suggest beaks and claws."

 Personal life

 Artist Corinne Michelle West was Gorky's muse and probably his lover, although she refused to marry him when he proposed several times.

 In 1941, Gorky met and married Agnes Ethel Magruder (1921–2013), daughter of Admiral John Holmes Magruder, Jr. (1889–1963).
 Gorky soon nicknamed her "Mougouch", an Armenian term of endearment.
-They had two daughters, Maro and Yalda (renamed Natasha some months later).
+They had two daughters, Maro and Natasha.
 Maro Gorky became a painter, and married the British sculptor and writer Matthew Spender, son of the poet Sir Stephen Spender.

-From 1946, Gorky suffered a series of crises: his studio barn burned down (destroying his library and thirty of his paintings); he underwent a colostomy for cancer; Mougouch had an affair with Roberto Matta.
+From 1946, Gorky suffered a series of crises: his studio barn burned down (destroying his library and thirty of his paintings), he underwent a colostomy for cancer, and Mougouch had an affair with Roberto Matta.
 In 1948, Gorky's neck was broken and his painting arm temporarily paralyzed in a car accident, and his wife left him, taking their children with her.
 She later married British writer Xan Fielding.

-On July 21, 1948, after telling a neighbor and one of his students that he was going to kill himself, Gorky was found hanged in his barn studio.
+On July 21, 1948, after telling a neighbor and one of his students that he planned to commit suicide, Gorky was found hanged in his studio.
 On a nearby wooden crate he had written "Goodbye My Loveds".
-Gorky is buried in North Cemetery in Sherman, Connecticut.
+He is buried in North Cemetery in Sherman, Connecticut.